 Mussels generally live embedded in the bottom of stable streams and other bodies of water, in areas where flow velocities are sufficient to remove finer sediments and provide well-oxygenated waters.
 The Suwannee moccasinshell inhabits creeks and rivers where it is found in substrates of sand or a mixture of sand and gravel, and in areas with slow to moderate current (Williams 2015, p.
 2).
-The Suwannee moccasinshell, similar to other mussels, is dependent on areas with flow refuges, where shear stress is relatively low and sediments remain stable during high flow events (Strayer 1999, pp. 468, 472; Hastie et al. 2001, pp. 111-114; Gangloff and Feminella 2007, p.
+The species is often associated with large woody material embedded in the substrate, which may help stabilize substrates and act as a flow refuge.
+The Suwannee moccasinshell, similar to other freshwater mussels, is dependent on areas with flow refuges, where shear stress is relatively low and sediments remain stable during high flow events (Strayer 1999, pp. $4\widetilde{6}8$, $4\widetilde{7}2$; Hastie et~al.2001, pp. 111-114; Gangloff and Feminella 2007, p.
 71).
-The species is often associated with large woody material embedded in the substrate, which may help stabilize substrates and act as a flow refuge.
 Substrates that remain stable in high flows conceivably allow these relatively sedentary animals to remain in the same general location throughout their entire lives.
 These habitat conditions not only provide space for Suwannee moccasinshell populations, but also provide cover and shelter and sites for breeding, reproduction, and growth of offspring.